By Sarah Stone, Beacon Health Options, NFDA Work/Life Resource Program (EAP)

 - Help others to lessen stress and put focus elsewhere.

-- See a doctor or therapist to help stress and emotional upsets.
+- See a doctor or therapist to help reduce stress and emotional upsets.

 If the steps above do not improve your sleep, don’t go it alone.
 See a doctor if your sleep troubles last for two to four weeks.
 A primary care doctor, mental health professional, or sleep disorders specialist can help.
 Your doctor may suggest cognitive-behavioral therapy (CBT).
 CBT teaches you how to change habits that cause sleep problems.
 There are also medicines available, but talk to the doctor about the risks and benefits.